 Chief Administrative Officer

 Malena serves as the Chief Administrative Officer of the Imaging Research Center and the Behavioral Health Center of Excellence, providing overall management for all the administrative, strategic planning, financial planning, human resources, pre- and post- award research management, and logistics of both centers.
 Malena has spent the past three decades working for UC Davis and has 20 years of experience as a research administrator.
-Malena has a B.S. in Accounting and is a master’s degree student pursuing a master’s in Organizational Leadership.
+Malena has a B.S. in Accounting and a Masters degree in Organizational Leadership.

 Executive Assistant to the Director